Biomedical Informatics vs Healthcare Informatics: A Side-by-side Comparison

 Search For Schools

-Healthcare informatics is the use of information technology to acquire and study health data and improve the life of patients at large.
-Biomedical informatics, on the other hand, is one of the many sub-branches of health informatics.
-This field is concerned with the use of biomedical data in particular to help patients.
+Healthcare informatics is the use of information technology to acquire and study health data and improve the lives of patients at large.
+On the other hand, biomedical informatics is one of the many sub-branches of health informatics.
+This field is concerned with the use of biomedical data, in particular, to help patients.

-While there is substantial overlap between these two fields, there are some important distinctions.
+While there is substantial overlap between these two fields, some important distinctions exist.

-The following article provides a side-by-side comparison of health informatics and biomedical informatics, their subfields, educational requirements, salary, and licensing information.
+The following article compares health informatics and biomedical informatics, their subfields, educational requirements, salary, and licensing information.

 Biomedical Informatics | Healthcare Informatics | |